 • 2X miles on all other purchases

-• 10,000 bonus miles when you renew your card on your account anniversary
+You can also receive 10,000 bonus miles worth $100 when you renew your card on your account anniversary.

-Cardholders also receive up to $300 back as statement credits toward travel bookings they make with their card through Capital One Travel.
-This credit should be easy to use since this travel portal lets you choose from a similar selection of flights, hotels and car rentals you would find elsewhere online.
+One of the biggest benefits of this card is the annual travel credit all members automatically receive.
+Cardholders can get up to $300 back as statement credits toward travel bookings they make with their card through Capital One Travel.
+This credit should be easy to use, since this travel portal lets you choose from a similar selection of flights, hotels and car rentals you would find elsewhere online.

 Like other travel portals, Capital One Travel lets you search for travel based on your destination and dates so you can compare all of your options in one place.
 Plus, this credit can apply to multiple bookings.

-The Capital One Venture X card comes with Priority Pass Select membership, which lets you enter more than 1,300 airport lounges worldwide.
-However, cardholders can also enter Capital One’s new airport lounges.
-Currently, only one location is open at Dallas/Fort Worth International Airport, but two more are planned to open in 2022 at Denver International Airport and Washington Dulles International Airport outside Washington, D.C.
+The Capital One Venture X card comes with Priority Pass Select membership, which lets you enter more than 1,300 airport lounges worldwide and has a retail value of $469.
+However, cardholders can also enter Capital One’s new airport lounges and its available partner lounges.

 Cardmembers can bring up to two guests for free into Priority Pass or Capital One lounges.
 Additional guests can also be brought into Capital One lounges by cardholders for an additional fee of $45 each.

 Like many other premium travel credit cards, the Capital One Venture X gives cardholders up to $100 in credits toward Global Entry or TSA PreCheck membership.
 Since joining Global Entry also gets you TSA PreCheck, joining this program is a better deal.
-This credit can be used every four years, and it can be used for anyone, not just the cardholder.
+You can use this credit every four years, and it can be used for anyone, not just the cardholder.

 Transfer partner Transfer ratio (Capital One miles to new program)